bira37/go-api-boilerplate/README.md

 ## Testing

 Tests were made using stdlib testing package.
-They can be executed using the following commands:
+To see a detailed coverage visualization, you need to install GoCov CLI.
+You can execute tests and coverage tool using the following commands:

 ```
 go test ./... # Execute tests
+go test -coverprofile coverage.out ./... # Execute tests and generate coverage output also for external packages
 go test -coverpkg ./... -coverprofile coverage.out ./... # Execute tests and generate coverage output also for external packages
 go tool cover -html=coverage.out -o coverage.html # Generate coverage.html file for better coverage visualization
 gocov convert coverage.out | gocov report # Visualize consolidated coverage